headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

     show: true
     text: >-
-        Headforwards is a software development outsourcing company that builds strong relationships with clients in order to deliver exceptional software.
+        Headforwards is a software development outsourcing company that builds strong relationships with our clients in order to deliver exceptional software.

-        Being true to the principles of an Agile methodology brings benefits to both clients and the people who work in the business.
+        Being true to the principles of an Agile methodology brings benefits to both our clients and the people who work in our business.
 sections:
   - components:
       - type: image-copy-component